Blueberry Lemon Crumb Cake Cookies

 Blueberry Lavender Cookies

-• Preheat your oven to 350ºF (180ºC) Line two large baking sheets with parchment paper.
+• Preheat your oven to 350ºF (180ºC) Line two large cookie sheets with parchment paper.

-• In a medium bowl, whisk together the flour, cornstarch, baking powder and salt.
+• In a medium-sized bowl, whisk together the flour, cornstarch, baking powder and salt until well blended.

-• Add dollops of the blueberry compote to the batter.
-Fold in gently, but don't completely combine it.
+• Add dollops of the blueberry compote to the cookie dough.
+Fold it in gently, but don't over mix it.
 You want to see swirls of blueberry.

-• Place 2-tablespoon size portions of dough about 2 inches apart onto prepared baking sheets.
+• Place 2-tablespoon size portions of dough about 2 inches apart onto the prepared cookie sheets.
 I used a #30 portion scoop.*** Sprinkle with decorative sugar if desired.

-• Bake until tops of cookies are set and bottom edges turn light golden brown, about 10-14 minutes.
+• Bake until the tops of the cookies are set and the bottom edges turn light golden brown, about 10-14 minutes.
 Transfer the cookies to a cooling rack.
-Do not over bake.
+Do not over bake your cookies or they will become dry & crumbly.
 Test one cookie before baking the entire batch if you are unsure about how to determine the doneness of cookies.

 Notes